 Before you go searching, write a thorough job description.
 Keeping a running list of tasks over the course of a few weeks is helpful.
 Define what the role is, what the expectations are and what skills the candidate will need to meet those expectations.
 Making these things crystal clear from the beginning can eliminate potential misunderstandings and frustrations in the future.

 Post the job description on your website, or if you don't have the time or money for one yet, you can set up a free blog and post it there.
 This way, you at least have a link that you can email to those who are interested, as well as publish to your social channels.
-If you've never set up a blog before, you can see some information on getting started in the middle of this article.
+If you've never set up a blog before, you can see some information on getting started in the middle of this article about marketing ideas for your small business.
 If you're looking to cast a broader net, local online job boards are a good place to advertise the position.
 Your state's Department of Labor can help point you in the right direction if you're unsure what these sites are.

 Next, compile a list of all the tangible reasons why someone would want to work at your small business.
 Can you provide flexible scheduling or the ability to occasionally work from home?
 Working for a small business has many great advantages that you can highlight during your interviews.
 For example, those at the top tend to have closer relationships with their employees, which can create an easier path to a larger role within the business.
 Additionally, small businesses are traditionally less bureaucratic than larger companies.
 This can lead to a greater breadth of job duties and allow employees to gain experience in a variety of things.